 Foreign Language Training Centre

 She serves as head of the Foreign Language Training Centre of the Faculty of Military Sciences and Officers’ Training, National University of Public Service.
-She received her degree from the University of Pécs and eventually earned her spot as an English language teacher in 2001 at Zrínyi Miklós National Defence University, Budapest.
+She received her degree from the University of Pécs and eventually earned her spot as an English language teacher in 2001 at the Zrínyi Miklós National Defence University, Budapest.
 In addition to teaching, she successfully completed her PhD studies in 2009.
-In 2010 she competed for the position of the director at the Language Institution, ZMNDU and has been leading this institution ever since.
+In 2010 she competed for the position of the director at the Language Institution, ZMNDU, Since 2011 she has continued her career as a director of the Foreign Language Training Centre at the Faculty of Military Science and Officer Training, National University of Public Service, as the successor of ZMNDU.

 Office: H-1101 Budapest, Hungária krt.
 Zrínyi Campus Building III.